d9pouces/PolyArchiv/README.md

   * rolling_archive: creates an archive, pushes it to a remote location.
 Deletes some previous archives (say, one per day during six days, then one per week during three weeks, then one per month during 12 months)

-These backup points are optional and you can of course use only local collect points, for example when your collect point is stored on a NFS share.
+Backup points are optional and you can of course use only local collect points, for example when your collect point is stored on a NFS share.
 All parameters (especially the remote location) can depend on the date and time, and on the hostname.

-Each backup point (either collect ones or backup ones) is associated to a backup frequency.
+Each point (either collect ones or backup ones) is associated to a backup frequency.
-If a given point has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.
+If a given point has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be performed.

 Installation
 ------------